 Dan has lived and worked in Cochabamba since 2007, when he was invited to start the program by Maryknoll missioners in Bolivia.
 The Maryknoll mission movement is a U.S.-based international Catholic movement that includes lay missioners, sisters, fathers, and brothers.

-Dan first came to Bolivia 17 years ago as a Maryknoll Lay Missioner, where he worked in prison ministry and with youth in the city of La Paz.
+Dan first came to Bolivia over 20 years ago as a Maryknoll Lay Missioner, where he worked in prison ministry and with youth in the city of La Paz.

 After working as a lay missioner in Bolivia for five years, Dan came to Notre Dame's Kroc Institute in 2001 to pursue a master's degree in international peace studies.